Jacky from Scotland

 Within 11 months, I had lost 7 stone and 2 pounds.
 I went from a size 26 to a 12 on the top and from a 20 to an 8 in my trouser size.
 What a difference!
 I had discovered I was pre- diabetic, but having the surgery has meant I’ve staved off diabetes.
 I also feel so much better.
 I don’t feel people are staring at me and judging me.
 I love being able to go into a store and ask for clothes in a smaller size and I love having choices.
 The surgery has also helped me change my attitude to food.
 Because I physically can’t eat as much I really have to think about exactly what it is I am putting into my body.
 So, for example, I still eat chocolate but I will have a Crunchie instead of a Dairy Milk because it is less fattening.
 In terms of the gastric band itself, I had it de-filled at Christmas because I’d reached my ideal weight.
 The great thing is, though, I can have it filled again if I start to put weight back on – but I don’t think that will happen.

-I have also made some fantastic friends through WLSinfo website.
+I have also made some fantastic friends through WLSinfo website and through taking up golf and playing in golf competitions.
 It’s given me a different social life.
 Best of all though, I never wanted my son to have a “fat mum” and now he doesn’t anymore.
 He just sees me as a normal, and that’s fantastic.